 To ease the transition to mathematics at Bucknell, the Mathematics Department is providing an online preparation course for all students who will take introductory calculus at Bucknell.
 Students who will take MATH 192 (Calculus for the Social Sciences) and MATH 201 (Calculus I) are required to take the Prep. for Calculus online course this summer.
 Incoming students who plan to take these courses can check their myBucknell reminders for more information and details of how to get started.
 Questions about this requirement should be directed to email@example.com

 Many students enter Bucknell with one or more calculus credits obtained either from the Advanced Placement Examination or by transfer from another college.
 Furthermore, all entering students are asked to tell us whether they have taken a high school calculus course.
 This will form the basis of credit given and calculus placement.

 No placement policy is perfect, and exceptions to the above guidelines are possible.
 Students who continue to be uncomfortable with their placement after attending a few classes should discuss their situation with the Chair of the Mathematics Department.
 Sometimes they may be placed in a more advanced course than is prescribed by the guidelines, although without receiving credit for the course skipped.
 Conversely, it is possible to make changes for students who find themselves unprepared for the course they have been assigned.

 Sophisticated calculator skills are a required part of every calculus course.
-The TI-89, available from the book store, is the required calculator for MATH 201 and 202.
-The TI-89 has symbolic capabilities as well as the usual numerical and graphical ones, and instruction on its use is included in each course.
+A graphic calculator with symbolic capabilities, available from the book store, is the required calculator for MATH 201 and 202.
+The calculator should have symbolic capabilities as well as the usual numerical and graphical ones, and instruction on its use is included in each course.

 Drop-in calculus help sessions are held Sunday-Thursday evenings, usually 7:00-9:00 p.m.
 They are staffed by graduate students and upper-class undergraduate students.